bitwarden/help/_articles/plans-and-pricing/what-plan-is-right-for-me.md

 Use this flowchart to guide you through your journey of self-discovery:

-{% image picking-plan.png What Plan is Right for Me flowchart%}
+{% image /plans-and-pricing/what-plan-flowchart.png What Plan is Right for Me? %}

 ## Do You Want to Start Protecting Your Online Accounts with Bitwarden?